ypeng90/mini-server/README.md

-# A Minimal HTTP/1.1 Server For Learning Purpose
+# A Minimal HTTP Server For Learning Purpose

 ## Main Featuress